Manh D. Vu

 /Vlog

-In the Footsteps of Carlo Scarpa
+>/ In the Footsteps of Carlo Scarpa

 I finally got my hands on the Sony ZV-E1, a camera released last year that has quickly become an ideal choice for video creators.
 Having always wanted a camera dedicated to video-making, I found the FX3 too costly and bulky for travel.
 The ZV-E1, however, offers the same sensor as the FX3, but in a smaller, lighter body—making it a more convenient and affordable option.

 To test its capabilities as a travel camera, I filmed a vlog for a day in Venice with my friend Alisa.
 For this video, I kept things simple—shooting entirely handheld without a gimbal or log profile, and relying on S-Cinetone for a cinematic look, also no external microphone.
-I applied only minor post-production adjustments for exposure and stabilization, and overall, I’m quite satisfied with the results.
+I applied only minor post-production adjustments for exposure and stabilisation, and overall, I’m quite satisfied with the results.
 The ZV-E1 performs well even for casual vlogging, proving to be both versatile and user-friendly.

 Interestingly, Alisa had been seeking advice on a vlogging camera, expressing concern that using expensive equipment might detract from the experience of travel.
 I gave her my Sony A7IV to try while revisiting Fondazione Querini Stampalia, one of Carlo Scarpa’s architectural masterpieces, which I recorded on my channel.
 While she enjoyed using it, I believe the ZV-E1 may be a more suitable option for her needs, and perhaps this video will help her make that decision.